Waboodoo/HTTP-Shortcuts/docs/scripting.md

 });
 ```

-You may need to manually go to the app's permissions and grant the "net.dinglisch.android.tasker.PERMISSION_RUN_TASKS" permission for this to work.
+Please note that you may need to manually go to the app's permissions and grant the "net.dinglisch.android.tasker.PERMISSION_RUN_TASKS" permission for this to work, and also you will need to allow this in Tasker's settings under "Preferences > Misc > Allow External Access".

 <a name="get-location"></a>
 ### Get Location